-Your product images can be extremely influential in terms of conversion, but what about when you’re using them for concept tests?
+Your product images can be highly influential in conversion, but what about when you’re using them for concept tests?

 First, what is a concept test?
 A concept test is a process of using surveys to evaluate and segment customer responses to a new idea or product.
-Concept tests are when you take a product out on the road, but maybe only on the side streets.
+Concept tests are when you affect the road, but maybe only on the side streets.
 You’re not quite ready to cruise the highway.
 (Yet.)

-There are three major purposes of running a concept test.
+There are three primary purposes of running a concept test.

 - Evaluate your concept.
-This is the time to decide if your concept is enough if it needs more features, or it needs to be scaled back.
+This is the time to decide if your idea is enough, if it needs more features, or it needs to be scaled back.

 - Identify a timeline.
-Determine the reasonable amount of resources you can invest in your product going forward.
+Determine the reasonable amount of resources you can invest in your product in the future.
 Advertising costs, investment costs, and development decisions can all be impacted by concept tests.

-A concept test may show more of the “underbelly” of the product, for instance, than an advertising image, which usually shows the pretty facade of a product.
-When planning for a concept test it is essential to take certain steps into consideration while choosing images.
+A concept test may show more of the “underbelly” of the product, for instance, than an advertising image, which usually indicates the pretty facade of a product.
+When planning for a concept test, it is essential to consider specific steps while choosing images.

 Producing the Images

-The first step in creating concept testing images for your product is to decide how they’ll be created.
-You could hire a professional, delegate it to a particularly talented member of your team, or even take the images yourself.
+The first step in creating concept testing images for your product is to decide how they’ll be made.
+You could hire a professional, delegate it to an exceptionally talented member of your team, or even take the images yourself.
 There are pros and cons to all three options.

 Here are some of the benefits of hiring a professional to take your product images:

-- Images can be the thing that best demonstrates your product, so when considering a content test you want to put your best face on.
-You want the person you’re surveying to truly see the product.
+- Images can be the thing that best demonstrates your product, so when considering a content test, you want to put your best face on.
+You want the person you’re surveying to see the product truly.

-- Professional photography is more professional.
+- Professional photography is more experienced.
 (Sounds redundant, but it’s true.)
 You know without question that the images will be well-lit and well-framed.